Mounting shared storage

 - A single volume can be attached to multiple instances simultaneously (provider-dependent)

-- Provider-specific mounting protocols (NFS)
+- Provider-specific mounting protocols (NFS or block device)

 - Volumes can be attached and detached from running instances without data loss